There have been numerous conflicting studies on the health benefits of soy

 “There are two estrogen receptors (in the human body): alpha and beta.
 Alpha is the bad one.
 That’s the one where, if something binds to alpha, it may increase the risk of breast cancer, because it makes breast cells grow.
 But beta, on the other hand, it causes the opposite effect,” he said.
 “Soy isoflavones bind preferentially to estrogen receptor beta.”

-Even though soy isoflavones bind to both estrogen receptors, they preferentially bind to the good estrogen receptor
+Even though soy isoflavones bind to both estrogen receptors, they preferentially bind to the good estrogen receptor, Kucuk said.

 2000s: More studies on soy and your health